-“Thingamajig” has worked in a lot of situations, but it’s much easier to know the correct terms for the parts of an ʻukulele.
-Once you start getting into setups or shopping for different instruments, it’s important to know proper terminology so you can express yourself.
+It’s much easier to communicate when you know the correct terms for the parts of the ʻukulele.
+Once you start getting into setups or shopping for different instruments, you’ll start hearing proper terminology that might be confusing.

 The Body Parts of the ʻUkulele

 The body is the wooden soundbox made up of the back, top, and sides.
 This is the main sound-creating part of the ʻukulele.
 These pieces of wood work together to project the sound out of the instrument.

 Usually the body of an ʻukulele has an upper bout and a lower bout.
 These bouts are the widest points across the curve of a uke and give it its distinctive shape.
 The lower bout can be thought of as the “hips” and the upper bout as the “shoulders.”

 The soundboard is the top of the body of an ʻukulele.
 It’s what the audience sees as you play.
 It holds the bridge and is what vibrates to create sound waves.

 The sound hole is a (usually) circular cut made in the top to let sound vibrations out of the body chamber.
 Traditional build styles have the sound hole located in the center of the uke so that the strings pass over it.
 More contemporary instruments can have offset, dual, or even pictograph sound holes!
 The sound hole often has a rosette inlayed around it for looks and strength.

 Fancier instruments are often bound with perfling to give some color contrast to the instrument and create a stronger edge around the top and, sometimes, back.
 Perfling is often made with a dense wood that handles impacts better than the tonewood used for the soundbox.